 Provides access to scholarly journals and magazines covering the latest scientific developments.
 Key subjects covered by the database include biological sciences, computing, engineering, and technology.

 Provides access to scholarly journals and magazines useful to both novice historians as well as advanced academic researchers.
 The database offers balanced coverage of events in U.S. history and scholarly work being established in the field.

 Provides access to scholarly journals and magazines useful to both novice historians as well as advanced academic researchers.
 The database offers balanced coverage of events in world history and scholarly work being established in the field.

 Grants to Individuals OnlineIN LIBRARY USE ONLY

-Instantly borrow up to 5 free digital movies, eBooks, comics, music and eAudiobooks per month.
+Instantly borrow up to 5 free digital movies and TV shows, eBooks, comics, music, and eAudiobooks per month.
 See our Streaming Movies and Music page for more information about using hoopla digital.

 Provides authoritative, age-appropriate, curriculum-aligned digital content covering a broad range of educational topics including Animals, Arts, Geography Literature, Social Studies, Technology, and more.
 With a modern design and simple navigation, Kids InfoBits makes it easy for young users to explore content and gain comfort with database searching.

 A leading online learning company that helps anyone learn business, software, technology, and creative skills to achieve personal and professional goals.
 Utilizes a large video library of engaging, top-quality courses taught by recognized industry experts.
 Log in with your library card number and password.
 See our Lynda.com page for more information about using this service.